Kapernikov/skaffold-helm-tutorial/chapters/05-helm.md

 # Creating a helm chart

+So now we want to create a helm chart.
+You could see a helm chart as a collection of yaml files (in the last excercise we had only one or two yaml files but in a real application this will typically grow).
+Helm keeps your collection nicely together, allowing you to install/uninstall them in one go and also allows you to make some things configurable in your yaml files (it allows you to use **template variables** in your yaml files).

+Helm is actually really simple, let us show you:

 ## Getting started.

 Let's get started.
 Make sure you are in the root directory of this project (should be "skaffold-helm-tutorial") and do: